yusufonur/php-helpers/README.md

 ## About The Package

-Provides useful helper classes and functions
+This package provides useful helper classes and functions.